arya-io/DBMSNotes/Database_Concepts_01.md

 +--------+-------+
 ```

-This will return empty set 👇🏻
+This query will return an empty result set because the `HAVING` clause filters out any groups where the `COUNT(EMPNO) > 1`.
+Since `EMPNO` is a unique column (no duplicates per employee number), no group will satisfy this condition.

 ```sql
 SELECT EMPNO, MAX(SAL)
     FROM EMP